avocado-framework-tests/avocado-misc-tests/io/net/netperf_test.py.data/README.txt

 Inputs Needed To Run Tests:
 -----------------------------
-PEERIP		        - IP of the Peer interface to be tested PEERUSER            - Username in Peer system to be used Iface		        - interface on which test run timeout		        - Timeout
+PEERIP			- IP of the Peer interface to be tested PEERUSER		- Username in Peer system to be used
+Iface			- interface on which test run timeout			- Timeout
-NETSERVER_RUN	    - Whether to run netserver in peer or not EXPECTED_THROUGHPUT - Expected Throughput as a percentage (1-100) netperf_download    - User has the option to choose download location
-                      for netperf tool.
+NETSERVER_RUN		- Whether to run netserver in peer or not (1 to run, 0 to not run) EXPECTED_THROUGHPUT	- Expected Throughput as a percentage (1-100) netperf_download	- User has the option to choose download location for netperf tool. duration		- duration to run each test (sec) minimum_iterations	- minimum iterations when trying to reach certain confidence levels maximum_iterations	- maximum iterations when trying to reach certain confidence levels option			- test and supporting parameters
-                      User can use ftp download location passed as default to this variable or use IO-FVT repo which can be specified in yaml file

 Requirements:
 -----------------------